OpenACC/openacc-best-practices-guide/00-Title.markdown

 ---
-title: OpenACC Porting and Best Practices Guide
+title: OpenACC Programming and Best Practices Guide
-date: May 8, 2015
+date: May 19, 2015
 ---